A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Results

-Assuming two well-separated boxes $A$ and $B$, the box-box interaction in the higher-order FMM can be calculated by summing up all the interaction pairs as given in Eq.~\eqref{eq:kernel_expansion}:
+With Eq.~\eqref{eq:kernel_expansion}, and assuming two well-separated boxes $A$ and $B$, the box-box interaction in the higher-order FMM can be calculated by summing over all the interaction pairs:

+Instead of representing each box only by its total occupation number, we now retain controlled information about its internal structure through multipole coefficients.
 The infinite series over $\ell$ and $j$ in Eq.~\eqref{eq:kernel_expansion} is truncated such that $\ell+j \le p$, where $p$ denotes the FMM truncation order, controlling the trade-off between accuracy and computational cost.
 Here, $q_a \in \{0,1\}$ represents the electron number at point $a$.
 Assuming that each box contains $\kappa$ grid points, Eq.~\eqref{eq:expansion_box} reduces the computational effort from evaluating all $\kappa^2$ point-to-point interactions to only $\mathcal{O}(\kappa (p+1)^2)$ local terms, as shown in Fig.~\ref{fig:expansion1}.
-Note that the case $p=0$ corresponds exactly to the $0^\text{th}$-order FMM discussed in Sec.~\ref{sec:FMM}.
+Note that the case $p=0$ corresponds exactly to the $0^\text{th}$-order FMM discussed in Sec.~\ref{sec:0th_q2fmm}.
 The expansion converges for well-separated boxes, i.e.,

 and the interaction-list criterion in our hierarchical structure automatically satisfies this condition.
-Incorporating Eq.~\eqref{eq:expansion_box} into the hierarchical framework discussed in Sec.~\ref {sec:FMM} yields the higher-order Q2FMM, in which box-box interactions are evaluated using Eq.~\eqref{eq:expansion_box}.
+Incorporating Eq.~\eqref{eq:expansion_box} into the hierarchical framework discussed in Sec.~\ref {sec:0thcircuit} yields the higher-order Q2FMM, in which box-box interactions are evaluated using Eq.~\eqref{eq:expansion_box}.

-The overall procedure is analogous to the $0^\text{th}$-order case: we first evaluate the energy on the second finest level, where each box contains only four grid points.
-From there, the energies of coarser levels are aggregated.
-At each level, we compute box-box interactions, perform the time-evolution, and then proceed to the next coarser level, traversing the hierarchy from finest to coarsest.
-Techniques such as the \texttt{COPY} operation can be seamlessly incorporated into the higher-order formulation as well.
-What differs from the $0^\text{th}$-order scheme is the specific formulation of the interaction evaluation and the mechanism by which each coarser level reuses information computed on the finer levels, as discussed in Sec.~\ref{sec:m_to_m}.